 - The USAC Resident Director and staff are present on-site full-time to welcome and support you during your term abroad.

-Why Study In Santiago?
+Why Study in Santiago?

 Santiago’s urban and natural framework, its mountainous terrain, and its proximity to Chile’s central coastline are ideal for experiencing the nature and culture of the most southern country in the world.
 You’ll have the opportunity to study Spanish language and contemporary Chilean society through a wide selection of academic courses, as well as personal interaction and immersion in the host culture.

 This program offers academic coursework in Spanish Language, Latin American, and Anthropological Studies.
-The intensive language approach allows you to complete up to two years of university foreign language coursework in only one semester, or a year of foreign language coursework in the 8-week summer sessions.
-You may choose to study for one semester or a full year and meet Spanish minor or major requirements; the summer offers two 4-week sessions that can be taken individually or back-to-back for an 8-week session.
+The intensive language approach allows you to complete up to two years of university foreign language coursework in only one semester, or a year of foreign language coursework in the eight-week summer sessions.
+You may choose to study for one semester or a full year and meet Spanish minor or major requirements; the summer offers two four-week sessions that can be taken individually or back-to-back for an eight-week session.
 You may complement your language curriculum by taking courses in literature, art, history, sociology, political science, economics, women’s studies, community development, anthropology, native cultures, and technology.

 However, the academic courses are only a part of the value of a semester or year abroad.
 Participating in a homestay, cultural excursions, field trips, and the optional tours to Northern and/or Southern Chile, as well as internships and volunteering, offer unparalleled opportunities for experiencing the local culture.
 Outings in and around Santiago constitute an integral part of this program.